 D. Document that a municipal or major public building has been awarded LEED certification as a bird-friendly building (LEED SSpc 55).

 New Milwaukee Bucks venue, Fiserv Forum, thanks to Bryan Lenz.

 A. Demonstrate that schools in your community participate in a nationally-recognized environmental education program (e.g., Flying WILD, Audubon Adventures) or that your community organizes its own substantial education and outreach program for young people.

-Milwaukee County is home to 5 nature centers (Wehr Nature Center, UEC-3 centers two of which are located within county parks, and Schlitz Nature Center) which actively educate the county's youth and adults through a variety of diverse environmental education programs.
+Milwaukee County is home to 5 nature centers (Wehr Nature Center, 3 Urban Ecology Centers, two of which are located within county parks, and Schlitz Nature Center) which actively educate the county's youth and adults through a variety of diverse environmental education programs.